 Any scientist or science team can submit a White Paper, with no limitation in terms of residence or nationality.
 All White Papers must be submitted in English.
 White Paper lead scientists cannot be members of the Topical Teams.

 Full details, including information about Voyage 2050, the requirements for White Papers, and the role these will play in formulating the future Science Programme, can be found in the Call for White Papers document.

-An open workshop will be held 29-31 October 2019 in Madrid, Spain, at which the White Papers will be presented.
+An open workshop was held 29-31 October 2019 in Madrid, Spain, at which the White Papers were presented.

 Call for Topical Team members